Office of Curriculum, Instruction and Professional Development

 The National Board for Professional Teaching Standards is a nonprofit, nonpartisan, and non-governmental agency governed by a 63-member board of directors, the majority of whom are classroom teachers.
 Created in 1987 by an innovative team of teachers, policymakers, academics, and corporate leaders, the National Board's mission is to establish high and rigorous standards for what accomplished teachers should know and be able to do, to develop and operates a national, voluntary system to assess and certify teachers who meet these standards, and to advance education reforms for the purpose of improving student learning.
 During the 2000 bargaining session, the District and Teachers' Association agreed to support teachers who are interested in applying for National Board Certification by offering pre-candidacy and candidacy support programs, payment of application fees ($2500), and a 10% salary increase for teachers who obtain certification.
 In addition, National Board Certified teachers are eligible for financial incentive from the State of California, when available.

-For more information about the National Board Certification, please contact Elisa Hagen at ext 2900.
+For more information about the National Board Certification, please contact Chris Eckert at ext 8628.

 The Long Beach Unified School District (LBUSD) has made a commitment to support teachers who are interested in applying for National Board Certification.
 This document provides information on how LBUSD plans to support teachers applying for National Board Certification.